5secondmemory/Portfolio/README.md

 Here's where I'll store all my projects in programs like R and more.

 ### Education
-Math, BS
+Math, BS | University of Massachusetts Amherst
-Data Analytics & Computational Social Sciences, MMD
+Data Analytics & Computational Social Sciences, MS | University of Massachusetts Amherst

 ### Work Experience
 Business Intelligence Analyst @ PGIM Fixed Income